-John PIGOTT Jr was recorded in the Griffith's Valuation of the County of Dublin (ca 1852-55), at Kimmage Road, Terenure, Parish of Rathfarnham - for House, Office and Garden, rated at £1 10s. per annum; and 38 perches of land rated at £38 p.a.; Lessor William MOYERS, Esq.
+John PIGOTT Junior was recorded in the Griffith's Valuation of the County of Dublin (about 1852-55), at Kimmage Road, Terenure, Parish of Rathfarnham - for House, Office and Garden, rated at £1 10s. per annum; and 38 perches of land rated at £38 p.a.; Lessor William MOYERS, Esq.

-On 13 Aug 1854, John Jr's wife Elizabeth died at"...at Garville Terrace, Rathgar, after a lingering illness," John being recorded as "...Esq, late of Terenure Lodge, County Dublin" [Dublin Evening Mail, Wed 23 Aug].
+On 13 August 1854, John Junior's wife Elizabeth died "...at Garville Terrace, Rathgar, after a lingering illness, which she bore with Christian resignation... an affectionate mother, and regretted by all who knew her", John being recorded as "...Esq, late of Terenure Lodge, County Dublin" [Saunder's Newsletter, Dublin, Wednesday 23 August].

-On 16 Jun 1858, Joseph KELLY was appointed Beadle of St Patrick's Cathedral, Dublin, to succeed his uncle, John PIGOTT Jr. This appears to be the last "implied" reference in Dublin records to John's former & apparently relatively "recent" existence there.
+On 16 June 1858, Joseph KELLY was appointed Beadle of Saint Patrick's Cathedral, Dublin, to succeed his uncle, John PIGOTT Junior.
+This appears to be the last "implied" reference in Dublin records to John's former and apparently relatively "recent" existence there.

-While the elder John PIGOTT is clearly the wrong age for our John Jr, the three boys are exactly the same ages as were his three eldest sons John Vickers, William Frederick and Thomas Lancelot (see below); however, if this was a family group of father & 3 sons, then it is evident that the age recorded for the elder John PIGOTT could not have been correct; although he may have been instead another relation (uncle, or cousin).
+While the elder John PIGOTT is clearly the wrong age for our John Junior, the three boys are exactly the same ages as were his three eldest sons John Vickers, William Frederick and Thomas Lancelot (see below); however, if this was a family group of father and three sons, then it is evident that the age recorded for the elder John PIGOTT could not have been correct; although he may have been instead another relation (uncle, or cousin).

-If it was our PIGOTT family with a wrong age for John Jr, then it is clear at least John Jr & son William returned to Ireland.
-But it is not impossible that John Jr's financial predicaments may have inspired him too look early at emigrating, and he may even have "deposited" one or two of his sons in New York well earlier than I had ever thought possible.
+If it was our PIGOTT family with a wrong age for John Junior, then it is clear at least John Junior and son William returned to Ireland.
+But it is not impossible that John Junior's financial predicaments may have inspired him too look early at emigrating, and he may even have "deposited" one or two of his sons in New York well earlier than I had ever thought possible.

 This might also account for the elder boys later "getting away" with passing themselves off as U.S. born - they would not have had time to acquire anything resembling an Irish accent.